MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/sandboxes.md

 ## Prerequisites and limitations

-* Sandboxes that run on [VM sizes supporting nested virtualization](#vm-sizes-supporting-nested-virtualization) (that supports nested virtualization) have no limitations.
+* Sandboxes that run on [VM sizes supporting nested virtualization](#vm-sizes-supporting-nested-virtualization) have no limitations.
 * Sandboxes that run on [VM sizes not supporting nested virtualization](./sandboxes-in-non-modern-skus.md#virtual-machine-sizes) are subject to [some limitations](./sandboxes-in-non-modern-skus.md).
 * The image for running the sandboxes is deployed to each of the Data Engine's nodes and requires dedicated SSD space to run.
   * The estimated size is between 10-20 GB.